Last Updated:

 My Matrix-1000 panel began life as an edited / re-combined / recompiled (err.. remixed!) panel.

-Cubase SX came with an Oberheim Matrix 1000 panel.
+Cubase came with an Oberheim Matrix 1000 panel.
 No patch selection script inside the panel tho.
 I have made a Matrix-1000 patch script (numbered, plus some names) for quite some time, so I decided to merge the two.

 Recently I saw people attempting to make a similar panel but using SysEx as patch selection.
 But hey, there's no need.
 The Matrix-1000 responds to Bank Commands, u just need a few more lines there before it kicks into changing the banks/patches.